ku-plrg-classroom/docs/cose215/equiv-re-fa/README.md

 ### Automata Viewer

+> [!WARNING]
+>
-> :warning: You can skip this section if you are not interested in the automata
+> You can skip this section if you are not interested in the automata
 > viewer.
 However, it is HIGHLY RECOMMENDED to use it for debugging.

 You can dump the automata in HTML format by invoking the `dump` method of the